nizoodxs/movies_website-python-html-css-javascript-/readme.txt

-This is just a fun project I did as started learning python.
+This is just a fun project I did as I started learning python.
 This project is based on udacity's course of python.